Safeguarding at Central Primary School

-Mrs Wilson is our Attendance Officer – please contact her on 01670 813111 if you would like to discuss any aspect of attendance including any concerns you may have.
+Mrs Robinson is our Attendance Administrator– please contact her on 01670 813111 if you would like to discuss any aspect of attendance including any concerns you may have.

 We offer a secure and encouraging environment where children feel safe and their spiritual, moral and cultural development is enhanced through the delivery of our whole school curriculum, including our PSHE/RE curriculum, core values, work with external agencies, charities and the local community.